sshnaidm/ai-wanderer/README.md

 working provider behind the scenes.
 Both OpenAI SDK and Anthropic SDK clients work out of the box.

+The server also includes an operations dashboard at `/dashboard`, per-backend request/token limits to protect free-tier quotas, and live metrics for attempts, latency, status, token usage, and fallback behavior.

 ## One-Click Deploy

 Deploy your own instance directly from this repo -- no fork needed: